 Design Standards are critical to ensure "Transit Oriented Development" is not 'boilerplate' and oblivious to context, character and need.
-Unique and creative designs can help property developers, who can be difficult to find especially in lower margin markets, be more successful and comfortable with investing in the project.
-Solid design standards based on informed input from the community, design, and transit professionals should first and foremost place the pedestrian at the center of consideration.
-In addition, the importance of a nearly seamless integration with transit, can ensure success for all investors.
+Unique and creative designs can help property developers, who can be at times, difficult to find especially in lower margin markets, more successful and comfortable with investing in the project.
+Solid design standards that are based on informed input from the community as well as design and transit professionals that first and foremost places the pedestrian at the center of consideration and the importance of a nearly seamless integration with transit, can ensure success for all investors.

 With the Wellston and Rock Road Stations in the St. Louis market, there is a significant amount of vacant land that surrounds the transit stations.
-Developing design standards that overlay smaller block size and provide street parking standards that allow basic street parking and require larger parking areas to the rear are imperative.
-Other design improvements such as:

-- Clearly identifying pedestrian cross walks standards - Establishing a standard building set-back which to allow ample walking and café space - Development of vegetation or landscaped areas which include pedestri an scaled lighting standard
+Developing design standards that overlay smaller block sizes, provide street parking standards that allow basic street parking and requires larger parking areas to the rear.
+Clearly identifying pedestrian cross walks standards, a standard building set-back which helps allow ample walking and café space, vegetation areas and include pedestrian scaled lighting standards.
+All of these, and more, can ensure spaces pedestrians will want to be in.